 - 2015: David Jackson, Gary Marx, Duaa Eldeib and Anthony Souffle, Chicago Tribune

 - 2014: Adam Goldman, Matt Apuzzo and Ted Bridis, Associated Press

 A graduate of UW-Madison, Anthony Shadid died in 2012 on a reporting assignment in Syria for the New York Times.
 He won two Pulitzer Prizes for his courageous and insightful foreign correspondence.
 Shadid sat on the the Center for Journalism Ethics advisory board and strongly supported its efforts to promote public interest journalism and to stimulate discussion about journalism ethics.

 Letters of nomination must include:

 - Name and contact information of the nominators and their relationship to the story

-- Names of the reporter or reporting team that produced the report
+- Names and emails of the reporter or reporting team that produced the report

 - Description of conflicting values encountered in reporting the story